-If you’re a solopreneur service provider, like a coach or consultant, you don’t need to be on social media, believe it or not.
+If you’re a solopreneur service provider, like a coach or consultant, you don’t need to be active on social media, believe it or not.
 If that feels like a relief, then that’s a sign, right there, that it might not be a fit for you.

 It can be great for some kinds of businesses (restaurants for instance), but not as ideal for solo service providers (coaches, healing arts professionals, creative professionals, consultants…).

 The biggest problem is the opportunity cost of focusing so much energy (and/or ad dollars) on social media, without enough benefit, when you could be connecting with people in real life and having a bigger lasting impact that way.

 It’s possible you’re looking to social media to do the heavy lifting if you don’t feel like getting out there.
 But there are ways to attract clients that are more enjoyable for introverts, such as one-to-one meaningful connections with people you already know and like.
 SEO is another good option for us.